cleecoloma/reading-notes/code-401/class-12.md

 ### OSI Model Explained
 1. What are a couple of key takeaways from this video?
+> First takeaway is that there are 7 layers:
+  1. Physical
+  2. Data Link
+  3. Network
+  4. Transport
+  5. Session
+  6. Presentation
+  7. Application
+> Second takeaway is HTTP is part of Application Layers.
+For example, when we web surf, send email, etc.

 ### TCP Handshakes Explained
 1. Translate the gist of this video to a non-technical friend
+> A TCP handshake is like saying "hello" before you start talking on the phone.
+First, one person (the client) says, "Hi, can we talk?"
+Then, the other person (the server) says, "Yes, we can talk, and here's my special number."
+Finally, the first person says, "Great, let's talk with that special number now!"
+This way, they make sure they can understand each other before they start talking.

 ### Reflection
 1. What are your learning goals after reading and reviewing the class README?
+> My main learning goal would be to understand Socket.io and WebSockets to be able to create a messaging application.

 ### Things I want to learn more about.
 > See additional Questions